10 App Engagement Strategies That Must Not Be Avoided

 User onboarding is an essential component of your ASO strategy.
 To create an ideal first impression for making the app stand out, a seamless onboarding is essential to define the value that the app offers, instead of educating the user about the app and bringing the focus to what solution does it provide.

-On an average, a mobile app loses its users by 78% within the first three days of installation.
+On average, a mobile app loses its users by 78% within the first three days of installation.
 Well-designed onboarding experience improves the probability that the new users will become full-time users after the app is installed.
 Not only that, you always have a space to try new onboarding styles rather than presenting a typical ‘swipe through’ experience which is used by a lot of apps.

 The best way is to provide the users with a contextual guide as they go through the product.
 It can be made interesting and engaging by inserting animations.
 The focus should be to create an illustration that simply introduces the app’s value.